highcharts/highcharts-ios-dev/Release/README.md

 ```

-### How to use custom UIImage loaded from bundle?
+### How to use custom UIImage loaded from my app bundle?
-Some times you will ned to load image asset that you need to display on chart.
+Some times you will ned to load image asset from your app bundle or from other source that you need to display on chart.

 ```
+// First load image from any source you have.
 UIImage *myImage = [UIImage imageNamed:@"myImage.png"];

 ...

+// Second use method 'image' on your image object egz. [instance image].
 @"series" : @[@{
     @"name" : @"Tokyo",
     @"marker" : @{